 Mild Cognitive Impairment

-Mild cognitive impairment (MCI) is a condition in which an individual has mild, but measurable, changes in memory and/or thinking abilities.
-Approximately 15 to 20 percent of adults age 65 or older have MCI.
+Mild cognitive impairment (MCI) is a condition in which a person experiences mild, but measurable, changes in memory and/or thinking abilities.
+Approximately 15 to 20 percent of adults aged 65 or older have MCI.
 These changes are noticeable to family and friends; however, are not generally severe enough to interfere with one’s activities of daily life.

-People with MCI, especially MCI involving memory problems (also known as Amnestic MCI or Mild Neurocognitive Disorder), are more likely to develop Alzheimer’s disease or other types of dementia than people without MCI.
+People with MCI may be more likely to develop Alzheimer’s disease or other types of dementia than people without MCI.
 However, MCI does not always lead to dementia.
 For some, MCI remains stable, for others MCI may be caused by other treatable factors.
-As such, it is important for individuals with concerns about their memory or thinking seek help from a qualified healthcare professional for evaluation, diagnosis and possible treatment.
+As such, it is important for individuals with concerns about their memory or thinking to seek help from a qualified healthcare professional for evaluation, diagnosis and possible treatment.

 (Source: Alzheimer’s Association )

-However, consistent and increasing concern about memory or thinking problems may suggest mild cognitive impairment.
-Symptoms of MCI may include one or more of the following:
+Symptoms of Mild Cognitive Impairment (MCI) may include one or more of the following:

 • Increasing problems remembering things